jobjo/popper/docs/getting_started.md

       ]
 ```

-You may also use the combinators from the [Proposition
+You may also use the *pure* combinators from the [Proposition
 module](https://jobjo.github.io/popper/api/popper/Popper/Proposition/index.html),
 which do not return in the `Sample` context.